grafana/loki/docs/sources/setup/install/helm/reference.md

 		<tr>
 			<td>sidecar.rules.script</td>
 			<td>string</td>
-			<td>Absolute path to shell script to execute after a configmap or secret got reloaded</td>
+			<td>Absolute path to the shell script to execute after a configmap or secret has been reloaded.</td>
 			<td><pre lang="json">
 null
 </pre>